athonet-open/pix/README.md

   ghcr.io/visciang/pix:X.Y.Z
 ```

-in this case is important to expose the docker daemon socket to the container with the `--volume` option and forward the SSH agent socket too (if your build need SSH access).
+in this case is important to give the pix container access the docker engine
+You can use the Docker Socket Mounting (DooD - Docker outside of docker) or the Docker-in-Docker (dind) mode.

+If you need SSH access, you need to forward the SSH agent socket to the pix container.
 Note: if running on a Mac via docker-desktop, the SSH socket of the docker VM is accessible via:

 ```bash